 To administrators, I believe board members set priorities based on listening to the needs of educators, school support personnel, families, and students.
 It is the responsibility of board members to check district policies, funding priorities, and vision with the real needs of schools and communities.
 Members of the board of education can reinforce those priorities and set a high standard for organizational culture and leadership.

-Any decision made through a board of education should answer the question, “Will this decision make it easier and/or more effective for educators and school support personnel to do their work?”.
-I believe strongly in community-informed decision making and do not think five members of a board of education should make decisions that affect 86,000 students without the input of educators and school support personnel.
+Any decision made through a board of education should answer the question, “Will this decision make it more effective or efficient for educators and school staff to meet the educational and social-emotional needs of students?”.
+I believe strongly in community-informed decision making and do not think five members of a board of education should make decisions that affect 84,000 students without the input of educators, support staff, and school leadership.